 - Print: Our library holds Virginia Register KFV2436.
 V5.
 To find a print regulation, see the index published most recently (either the annual cumulative index, or the quarterly index).
 You will need to backtrack through each quarterly index published since the most recently annual index, and then each annual index until the appropriate regulation is located.
 You can search for a regulation in the Alphabetical Listing of the index, or browse by Code title.
 Indexes are bound with the Register issues and, with a few exceptions, not separately listed in the online catalog.
 [An effective way to find a regulation is to locate the regulation in the Virginia Administrative Code and use the citations to the Virginia Register found in the Historical Notes after the text of the regulation.]

-- Internet:Virginia Register contains pdf and Word formats from June 1998.
+- Internet:Virginia Register contains pdf format from October 1984.
 The index issues are not available, however, so it is advisable to use the search feature.

-- Lexis and Westlaw.
-Both Lexis and Westlaw have information and text of current proposed and final regulations.
+- Bloomberg, Lexis and Westlaw.
+Bloomberg, Lexis and Westlaw have information and text of current proposed and final regulations.
 However, only Lexis has the Virginia Register (1999 - ).